The case for top account ABM: Lessons from Red Hat, HCL Technologies, and SAP

 Like many companies, Red Hat follows the 80/20 rule with 80% of our revenue coming from 20% of our accounts.
 We have real opportunities in those top accounts.
 We also have a very broad portfolio of cloud products and a focus on emerging technologies and solutions.
 When we put these two realities together, we asked how can we drive emerging technology?
 Who is most likely to adopt our emerging technologies?
 The answer is our most strategic partners.
 So, this inspired us to implement ABM at Red Hat with a focus on our top accounts.

-Speaking on the same ABM panel at the ITSMA Forum, Abhishek Mendiratta, Senior Director, Marketing, ABM, Demand Gen & Alliances at HCL Technologies, echoed the same point:
+Speaking on the same ABM panel at the Momentum ITSMA Forum, Abhishek Mendiratta, Senior Director, Marketing, ABM, Demand Gen & Alliances at HCL Technologies, echoed the same point:

 Over 90% of our business comes from existing accounts.
 About three years ago, we created the client partner (CP) model which designated 160 of our accounts as white-glove accounts.
 We want to grow our white-glove accounts through upselling, cross selling, and creating new demand.
 With ABM, marketing is closer to revenue, but the purpose is also to move the needle on brand perception within these target accounts.